To apply for this position, please submit a resume and cover letter that speaks to the primary responsibilities of the role outlined below.

 The following skills and qualifications are required for the position:

-- Demonstrated vision, experience, and confidence in fundraising, soliciting for donations, and planning major campaigns.
+- Demonstrated experience and comfort in fundraising, soliciting for donations, and/or planning major events.

 - Takes initiative with an attention to detail and ability to be self-directed and create detailed personal project plans.

 - Ability to implement plans for the execution of large, multi-step projects.

 - Ability to thrive in a team environment with an orientation towards receiving and applying constructive feedback.

 - Ability to work within a fast-paced environment and effectively manage initiatives, multiple projects, and fulfillment of ad hoc requests simultaneously in collaboration.

 - Ability to monitor progress towards goals, assess risks, and adjust plans as needed.